 Worship was not on my agenda.

 My agenda felt dark and heavy, and for some unknown reason, I wanted to keep it that way.
 I wanted to wallow.
 I was sad, having just said goodbye to my parents as they flew back to the home I haven’t visited in two long years.
-I was angry; feeling frustrated.
+I was angry; had a hurting heart and feeling frustrated.
 Things were tense at home, and I was so tired of fighting through, trying to remain positive and strong when what I really felt was defeated and weak.

-Standing there listening, I could feel my entire posture resisting, my arms were crossed tight across my body and my fists were clenched so hard my fingernails were cutting half-moons into my palms.
-I was closed off and resisting, consciously blocking the act of praise.
-I knew on one level that letting go and leaning in would be the best thing for my weary soul, but instead, I found myself pushing against the pain, pushing against the feelings welling up in my heart.
+Standing there listening, I could feel my entire posture resisting, my arms were crossed tightly across my body, and my fists were clenched so hard my fingernails were cutting half-moons into my palms.
+I was closed off, consciously blocking the act of praise.
+I knew on one level that letting go and leaning in would be the best thing for my weary soul, but instead, I found myself pushing against the pain.
+Pushing against the feelings welling up in my heart.
 Pushing against the tears flowing down my face.
 Pushing.
 Pushing.
 Pushing.

 Yet the voices still sang: